 We were impressed with Grozny Chechnya so we decided to list our five favourite attractions in this amazing city.

 Akhmat Kadyrov Museum

-It’s no secret that the current strongman president of Chechnya, Ramzan Kadyrov, is nowhere near as popular as his murdered father Akhmat Kadyrov.
+It’s no secret, however, that he is nowhere near as popular as his murdered father Akhmat Kadyrov.
 In the centre of Grozny is the Akhmat Kadyrov museum, which is the definition of dictator chic.
 Upon entering you are greeted with sheer marble and stunning chandeliers.
 The museum is overwhelmingly a shrine to Akhmat and Ramzan.
 You can see the clothes Akhmat was wearing on the day he died, original photographs of the explosion that ripped him apart, gifts from tribal leaders and heads of other Russian republics as well as books he and Ramzan have written about themselves.
 Upstairs is an art gallery of various paintings people have donated including some fetching portraits of Ramzan, Akhmat and their grandfather in tribal clothes with an intimidating glare.

 Grozny Business Centre helipad

 Labelled ‘’the most destroyed city on earth’’ by the UN in 2000, Grozny is now a reborn and refurbished city.
 At the end of Putin Prospekt is the Grozny business plaza where for a few Rubles you can take an elevator to the helipad of one of the buildings, enjoy a few (non-alcoholic) drinks and look down upon Grozny below.
 Bear in mind that there are warnings not to photograph from one angle as it faces the president’s palace.
 This rule is serious and not meant to be broken under any circumstances.